Roasted Beet and Micro Kale Egg White Frittata is gluten free, low calorie, low fat, super healthy, and pretty darned delicious!

-I’ve given it some thought and I think the only remotely possible downsides to yesterday’s delicious Lemon Crumbles are, A. You most likely overindulged and, B. You have 6 leftover egg whites.
+I’ve given it some thought and I think the only remotely possible downsides to yesterday’s delicious Meyer Lemon Macadamia Crumble Squares are, A. You most likely overindulged and, B. You have 6 leftover egg whites.
 I think I’ve come up with a neat solution to both these issues.

 To roast the beets, just put them, unpeeled, on a baking sheet and roast at 400 until done through.
 The time will depend on your beets, but they’ll probably need at least an hour.
 Check them with a sharp knife, it should slide in easily.
 Let them cool until you can handle them, and then the skins should peel off.

 - salt and fresh cracked pepper to taste